-The Grassy Mountain Gold project is an underground mine located in Malheur County, approximately 35km south of Vale city in Oregon, US.
-It is owned by Paramount Gold Nevada following the acquisition of Calico Resources, the former owner of the mine, in July 2016.
+The Grassy Mountain Gold project is an underground mine in Malheur County, approximately 35km south of Vale, Oregon, US.
+It is owned by Paramount Gold Nevada following the acquisition of former mine owner Calico Resources in July 2016.

 Calico completed the preliminary economic assessment (PEA) for the project in February 2015, and updated it in July 2015.

-The PEA estimates a mine life of ten years, with an average annual production of 53,000oz of gold and 82,000oz of silver from the mine.
+The PFS estimates a mine life of 7.25 years, with an average annual production of 47,000oz of gold and 50,000oz of silver from the mine.

 Geology and mineralisation of the Grassy Mountain project

 The Grassy Mountain formation contains granitic clast conglomerate, arkosic sandstone, clay-rich siltstone, fine grained sandstone, tuffaceous mudstone and olivine basalt flows.
 A sedimentary portion, 700ft-1,000ft thick, can also be found, along with other solidified sedimentary units.

 Gold mineralisation at the mine is found in the sediments of interbedded siltstone and fine-grained sandstone, composed of thin quartz chalcedony-adularia veinlets and stockworks.
 Mineralisation also occurs in the epithermal hot springs deposition, along with the presence of several siliceous sinter terraces that are interbedded with the silicified clastic sediments.

 The proven and probable reserves at Grassy mountain project are estimated at 1.72 million tonnes (Mt) containing 362,000oz of Au at a grade of 7.2g/t, and 516,000oz of silver at 10.3g/t.

 Drift and fill up-raising mining method will be applied at the underground mine.
 Ore from the upper portion of the mine will be initially processed upon completion of the processing plant and infrastructure.